kstoudt/Springboard/Portfolio_Projects/Music_Genre_Recognition_Comparative_Analysis/README.md

-# “A Comparative Analysis of Approaches to Music Genre Recognition (MGR)”
+## A Comparative Analysis of Approaches to Music Genre Recognition (MGR)

 This project applies and compares 3 machine learning approaches to MGR – Classical ML, Custom-Built Convolutional Neural Networks (CNNs), and Transfer Learning with pre-trained TensorFlow models.